barbarer/py4e-int/_sources/files/csv-reader-file-group.rst

 *Process Objectives:*

-* Modify code that uses a csv.reader
 * Fix code that uses a csv.reader
+* Fix code that uses a csv.writer

 CSV Reader
 ====================================